As an Amazon Associate we earn from qualifying purchases.

 When it comes to developing flavors in my roasted butternut squash recipe, there are two things I want:

 - Browned butter

 - Roasted crust

-When butter starts to caramelize and turn brown, it releases this delicious nutty flavor that is exactly what we want for our squash.
-We also want to get a roasted crust on all sides of the squash if possible.
-The more sides of your squash you can brown, the better the flavor your dish will be due to the caramelization of the sugars in the squash.
+When butter starts to caramelize and turn brown, it releases this delicious nutty flavor that is exactly what I want for my squash.
+I also want to get a roasted crust on all sides of the squash if possible.
+The more sides of your squash you can brown, the better the flavor of your dish will be due to the caramelization of the sugars in the squash.

 Pairing Ideas for Roast Butternut Squash

 Any holiday meat entree tends to go pretty well with butternut squash.
 So whether you are having turkey, chicken, or ham, know that this roasted butternut squash recipe will make a wonderful side.